plumenetwork/nft-csv/README.md

-# Plume Static Assets
+# Plume CSV

-This repo contains static assets that can be retrieved from https://assets.plumenetwork.xyz/ as deployed on Vercel.
+This repo contains static assets that can be retrieved from https://nft-csv.plumenetwork.xyz/ as deployed on Vercel.